ebencollins/SinusBot-Stream/README.md

 # SinusBot-Stream
-Sinusbot Webstream, a web-based player to stream audio from SinusBot music bots.
+Sinusbot-Stream, a web-based player to stream audio from SinusBot bot instances.

 ## Features
 - Stream music from your [SinusBot](https://www.sinusbot.com) bots in your browser